crubier/yarnv2-storybook/README.md

 # IT FAILS
 ```

-## Apply standard yarn-pnp compatibility by creating a ad-hoc a storybook preset the standard way
+## Apply standard yarn-pnp compatibility by creating a storybook preset the standard way

 ### Init a new storybook preset